Zerumi/Disk-Usage-reborn/README.md

 Programming languages project: rewrite DiskUsage Android app

 ## About project
 This project was written for acquaintance with mobile development based on Kotlin & Jetpack Compose.
+So, this is my first application for Android :)
 For that purpose, I've picked my favourite Android application, and tried to upgrade it.
 Fortunately, this application was written in early 2010, so it turns to be possible.
 Subsequently I realized that Compose canvas & software render may be very slow, so I'm thinking about adding some OpenGL, but that is beyond the scope of this programming languages project.

 <ins>Video demonstration</ins> (*todo*)